leonidg/gitdoc/Git.md

 #### Commits can't be changed

 One very important consequence of naming commits via this hash algorithm is that commits can't really be changed.
 If you change anything about a commit (anything in the tree object it contains, its commit message, or even the commit its pointing to), then the name of the commit (the hash of all that data) will also change.
-So in effect, commits are _immutable_ meaning they can't really change (at least not without their name and everything that knows about their name also changing).
+So in effect, commits are immutable.
 That's why they're called commits.
 Once you create it, that's the commit.

 That sounds scary, but it's actually a very good thing.
 It means that without trying to do so intentionally, Git basically won't let you lose data.
 If you do anything that changes data and try to commit it, Git will usually create a new commit object for you.
-Short of removing the `.git` directory or doing some very special things, it's basically impossible to actually lose data with Git.
+Short of removing the `.git` directory or running some very special commands, it's basically impossible to permanently lose data with Git.

 ## Playing with files

 ### Our first commit

 Enough theory, let's actually do stuff!
 Now that we have a repository, let's add something to it!
-First, let's create a few files:
+Still in that first repository you created (`~/git-practice/repo1/`), let's create a few files:

 ```
 $ echo foo > foo.txt